 Bangalore, the capital city of Karnataka, is a bustling IT destination that draws a large number of working professionals every year.
 Several localities, such as Whitefield, Mysuru Road and Kengeri, are established employment hubs in the city.
 With the introduction of the Bangalore metro purple line, these localities have become easily accessible.
 On October 9, 2023, The Bangalore Metro Rail Corporation (BMRCL) opened the purple line, connecting Challaghatta to Kadugodi (Whitefield).
-The two missing sections, spanning 2.1-km Baiyappanahalli-KR Puram and 2.05-km Kengeri-Challaghatta, completed the 43.49-km purple line route.
+The two missing sections, spanning 2.1-km Baiyappanahalli-KR Puram and 2.05-km Kengeri-Challaghatta, completed the 43.49-km purple line route, also known as the East-West Corridor.

 Purple line metro in Bangalore: Quick facts